How to save, shop, and even make money when finances are tight..

 Childcare can be a big cost for single parents, whether that’s nursery fees so you can work, or a babysitter to have a night off.
 Creating a sleepover club or sharing childcare can really help.
 These can work in all sorts of ways, just make sure you have clear agreements within the group, so everyone feels they’re getting an equal break.

 There are tonnes of money saving resources out there for single parents, or anyone who wants or needs to save their cash, like moneysavingexpert but that generally requires buying things.
 Often the best way to save money is to not spend it in the first place, apart from on essentials.
-That way you should have some money left over for really great things like a day out with the kids, or even a holiday!
+That way you should have some money left over for really great things like a day out with the kids, or even a holiday for single parents!

 Ellamental Mama is a 30-something single mum to two young boys.
 She writes a raw, honest and sometimes funny account of single parenting at Ellamental Mama.
 You can keep up with her stories by subscribing online, liking her facebook page or following her on twitter at @EllamentalMama